-- Schedule annual maintenance with your heating and air conditioning contractor.
+Schedule annual maintenance with your heating repair and air conditioning contractor.

 Heat Pump Systems

-- Schedule annual maintenance with your heating and air conditioning contractor.
+Schedule annual maintenance with your heating repair and air conditioning contractor.

 Replacing or installing a new heating system in your home is a major undertaking requiring careful thought and consideration before the project begins.
 Taking the time to plan and size the project accordingly not only can save you money but also help the project to run smoothly without delays.
-Take into account the following considerations before replacing or purchasing a new system.
+Take into account the following considerations before replacing or repairing your heating system.

 Your heating system is one of the most crucial appliances in your home.
-If your system is beginning to fail or needs replacing, don’t get left out in the cold.
+If your system is beginning to fail or needs replacing, do not get left out in the cold.
 Delaying repairs, maintenance or replacement can increase your costs down the road and possibly lead to a cold winter.